 Module discussion groups are there for you to talk about your subject, coursework or to share study methods.
 You can also connect with us on social media or join one of the many informal social media groups set up by your fellow students.

-When you register, you'll become a member of our students association.
+When you register, you'll become a member of our Students' Association.
 This community gives you the chance to meet fellow students and help influence University decisions.
-For more information, visit openuniversity.co.uk/ousa.
+For more information, visit oustudents.com.

 Get social with us